amjadjamali06/all_projects_portfolio/ludo_game/README.md

 Ludo Game using Flutter
 - This project is under development.
-- Completed login now just need to add some animations.
+- Completed logic now just need to add some animations.

 ### Screenshots